-Applications will be scored based on the amount of non-MHP program funds for permanent funding of the development costs attributable to the assisted-restricted units as a percentage of the requested amount of MHP program funds.
-Deferred developer fees will not be counted as leveraged funds.
-Land donations will be counted as leveraged funds where the value is established with a current appraisal.-One half point will be awarded for every 10 full 5 percent-percentage point increment above 150 percent.
-Rural projects will awarded one half point for every full 5 percentage point increment above 100 percent.
-For example, a non-rural project where other funds are equal to 150 percent of requested MHP program funds will receive zero (0) points, a project where other funds equal 200 percent will receive 5 points, a project where other funds equal 300 percent will receive 15 points, and a project where non-MHP program funds equal 400 percent of requested MHP program funds will receive the maximum 20 points.
+Applications will be scored based on the amount of non-MHP funds for permanent funding of the development costs attributable to the assisted units as a percentage of the requested amount of MHP funds.
+One point will be awarded for every 10% increment above 150%.
+For example, a project where other funds are equal to 150% of requested MHP funds will receive zero (0) points, a project where other funds equal 200% will receive 5 points, a project where other funds equal 300% will receive 15 points, and a project where non-MHP funds equal 400% of requested MHP funds will receive the maximum 20 points.